Stratio/crossdata/doc/src/site/sphinx/6_reference_guide.rst

         Special cases:  [ APPROXIMATE [ ( unsigned_float )] ] function ( [DISTINCT] params )

-Though most language is similar to SQL, let's go deeper to some specific grammar for querying over partitioned data:
+Though most of the language is similar to SQL, let's go deeper to some specific grammar for querying over partitioned data:

 - Ordering statements
 ORDER BY: means global sorting apply for entire data set.